thingsboard/thingsboard.github.io/_includes/docs/user-guide/contribution/widgets-development.md

     const subscriptionOptions = {
         type: 'latest', //Subscription type
-        datasources: datasources, //Describes what data you want to subscribe
+        datasources: datasources, //Describes what data you want to subscribe to
         callbacks: //Sets callbacks for subscription
         {
             onDataUpdated: () => {